ElektraInitiative/libelektra/src/bindings/jna/README.md

 ## Limitations

 - no binary keys
-- error/warning fixed to a special number, no generator for any error/warning
-- no java iterator for metadata
+- no Java iterator for metadata